 referring clients on for specialist help, such as legal advice

-dealing with other areas such as housing or family issues
+dealing with other areas such as housing, family or health care issues

 representing clients at employment tribunals or welfare benefit appeals